MeteoSwiss/mwr_raw2l1/docs/installation.rst

 from *git*
 ^^^^^^^^^^
-To install *mwr_raw2l1* from the source code do the following
+To install *mwr_raw2l1* with it's newest developments perform an installation from the source code like follows:

 1. clone this repository